t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

 - To check whether the field value is within a range, use the function `IN`.
 - To compare a field value with a double value, use operators `<=`,  `<`,  `>=`, `>` and `=`.

-1. To use the function `IN` to search for products with a price between $15 and $45, change the filter expression to the following:
+1. To use the function `IN` to search for products with a price between $15 and $45, change the filter expression under the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_with_filtering.py" regex="TRY DIFFERENT FILTER EXPRESSIONS HERE">comment</walkthrough-editor-select-regex> to the following:

     ```